Documentation / Features / Encryption

 Effectively the encryption of the property is fully transparent to the application.

-property in the where
+EQ (equal to) operator in the where

 clause.